All Episodes

 That's true.

-And uh this is how I put the well, yeah.
+And this is how I choose.

 How I choose my candidate.

-I don't consider myself Democrat or Republican.
+I'm not considering myself Democrat or Republican.

-Because it's not easy, but even if I find a good Democrat with good family values, good principles, I'll vote for.
+I'm considering myself independent because even if it's not easy, but even if I find a good Democrat with good family values, good principles, I'll vote for.

 But like I say, it's not easy to find one on the whole Democrat field.